Last Updated on

 Since a reduced quality of life due to limited mobility is a common reason for euthanizing senior dogs, doesn’t it make sense to help reduce or even prevent that?

 Another supplement that Golden Retrievers benefit from is fish oil or other omega-3 supplements.
-Omega 3s can help reduce inflammation and improve the skin and coat, which is especially important for the allergy-prone golden.
+Omega-3 fatty acids can help reduce inflammation and improve the skin and coat, which is especially important for the allergy-prone golden.

 If you think about it, people who eat a lot of junk food tend to die younger than people who eat healthy diets.
 The same holds true for your dog.

 Have you looked at the ingredients of your dog’s kibble recently?
 You may be feeding them junk food without even realizing it.

-Here are some tips for finding high-quality food for your golden:
+Here are some tips for finding high-quality dog food for your golden:

 For more information on quality dog food, check out our article on the Best Food for a Golden Retriever Puppy.

 Spaying and neutering your retriever may add up to three years to their life span.
 This is because it limits any hormone-causing cancers within their sexual organs.
 Not to mention, it also limits the heat factor.
 (It can be a little dangerous for your dog to run off to explore their mating options).